adaanene/Monitoring-AWS-CloudWatch/README.md

     ![image](./screenshots/create_parameter.png)

     ```
-    # paste this snippet code into "value"
+    # paste this snippet code into the box "value"

     {
         "metrics": {